-We have 10 committee members who are elected to serve for a 4 year term of office.
+Our Committee members are elected to serve for a 4 year term of office.
 They come from many different lay and professional backgrounds:

 Simon is interested in how the systems of psychiatry serve to dehumanise and alienate people, and often do more harm than good.
 He is trying to promote more thoughtful approaches to mental health work and hopes that working with ISPS will be a powerful way of doing that on a much wider scale.